How to Achieve Best-in-Class Security Operations

 Today, enterprises are overwhelmed with disparate security tools – built out over time in hopes of reducing gaps in coverage but in many cases, actually increasing risk through fragmented focus.
 The two security leaders talked about a pragmatic approach to security technology investments – not that tools are ineffective but to understand their requirements and performance as part of your program.

 While there is no single silver-bullet, both agreed that visibility and automation are key to reducing alert fatigue, increasing analyst productivity and ultimately driving desired outcomes—reducing risk and investing in the right areas.
 Larry further added visibility and automation help his team be proactive – including use of Open XDR-as-a-Service from ReliaQuest’s cloud-native platform GreyMatter.
 He automates wherever he can to relieve his team from the low value tasks, removing the tedium.
-He believes what Col. Burger calls ‘low brain, high carb” activities can be automated to enable his analysts to do more proactive business value functions.
+He believes what Col. Burger calls ‘low brain, high carb” activities can be automated to enable every SOC analyst to do more proactive business value functions.

 And how do services from a trusted partner like ReliaQuest – including managed integrations, field-tested detection and threat hunting packages and hybrid intelligence – help security operations teams get out of fire drill mode and up their game?
 Hear it for yourself in this 30-minute discussion.